 "I was with a group of architects and everyone was pretty impressed with the views of the Waitakeres," he said.

-After the tenancy dispute with Rentyn Turner had been played out in public at full blast, a gloomy silence settled back on the boarding house.
+tenancy dispute with Rentyn Turner had been played out in public at full blast, a gloomy silence settled back on the boarding house.

 One tenant has become a terrible hoarder: their door was open, and unable to be closed, because of the pile of old clothes and rubbish bags that spread out of the room.
 Upstairs, a 70-year-old woman was gazing blankly at the view of the Waitakeres, and smoking by the window of a bare room.
 It had a table in it, with a paperback novel by Desmond Bagley propped under one of the legs.
 "This is the lounge," she said.